How does alerting work in Splunk?

 This chapter deals with alerting from a Splunk administrator's perspective, and focuses on configuring alerts via configuration files, as well as the configuration of scripted alerts such as SNMP traps.

 Before reading this topic you should be thoroughly familiar with the material on alerting in the User Manual.
-There you'll find instructions for:
+There you'll find:

 Set up an alert at the time you create a saved search, or define an alert around any existing saved search you have permission to edit.
 Configure alerts via: